 Dr. Rahmani’s special interests include perioperative anticoagulation and management of venous thromboembolic disease.
 She is a member of the International Society of Thrombosis and Haemostasis, and has won multiple teaching awards.
 In her free time, she enjoys painting and making pottery with her two daughters.

 Dr. Tony Wan completed his MD undergraduate training and core internal medicine residency at UBC.
-During his General Internal Medicine fellowship at UBC, Dr. Wan went to Ottawa for one year to complete a clinical fellowship in thrombosis.
-He is a member of The Canadian Venous Thromboembolism Clinical Trials and Outcomes Research (CanVECTOR) Network.
+Dr. Wan went to Ottawa for one year to complete a clinical fellowship in thrombosis.
+He is an active member of The Canadian Venous Thromboembolism Clinical Trials and Outcomes Research (CanVECTOR) Network and Thrombosis Canada.
+Dr. Wan is the co-director of the St. Paul's Hospital Thrombosis Clinic.

 Dr. Taylor Drury completed his undergraduate medical degree at Queen’s University, and subsequently his internal medicine residency and general internal medicine fellowship at UBC.
 Prior to medical school he completed a Masters in Experimental Medicine at UBC focusing on cardiovascular physiology of high performing athletes for which he was awarded the UBC Governor General’s Gold Medal.
 During his GIM fellowship he completed an adult clinical thrombosis fellowship split between UBC and the University of Ottawa.